john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Shift the detector in g4-brems to right next to the target
 - [ ] test angle dependence just for fun
 - [ ] Write a paper to finish off g4-brems!

+- 9/29 7:52 am checking units of intensity